gucaselo/plotly/README.md

 <img src="img/page_sample.PNG" width="75%"/>

-Using `Javascript`, `Plotly` and `D3js` library to read a `.json` file to generate the followings using a dropdown menu contaning the test subject ID:
+Using `Javascript`, `Plotly` and `D3js` library to read a `.json` file to generate the followings using a dropdown menu contaning the test subject IDs:

 * Demographic Information section.
 * Bar Plot of the top 10 OTUs found in selected individuals.